Keeping Chickens

 What is a Pullet?

-When looking to purchase heritage poultry it is best to purchase birds from a reputable breeder.
+When looking to purchase heritage poultry it is best to purchase from a reputable breeder.
 The season runs from early spring (start of the breeding season) through to late autumn.
-Early spring will be the best time to purchase chicks especially if you would like them to be laying late autumn.
-Young pullets around 12 to 16 weeks of age is a good age to introduce birds to their new home and grow them on till they start to lay.
+Spring will be the best time to purchase chicks especially if you would like them laying late autumn.
+Buying pullets around 12 to 16 weeks is ideal.
+At this age they can settle better into their new home environment long before they get ready to lay.
 Birds can also be purchased at POL (point of lay) which means that they are just starting to lay eggs.
 In the heritage breeds these birds will be around 24 to 32 weeks of age.
-In the commercial hybrids POL is around 20 to 24 weeks.
+In the commercial hybrids POL is around 18 to 24 weeks.

 Curious White Leghorn pullets